Wiwerna/towny-tutorial/README.md

 # towny-tutorial
-A towny tutorial for S2
+A towny tutorial for S2.
+Read actual relase of tutorial.